Geta/geta-notfoundhandler/README.md

 }
 ```

-You can call the `AddNotFoundHandler` method without configuration and it will use default settings.
+The first and the mandatory configuration is a connection string.
+Use `UseSqlServer` method to set up the database connection string.

-As an alternative or in addition, the configuration can be read from the `appsettings.json`:
+In addition, the configuration can be read from the `appsettings.json`:

 ```
 "Geta": {
     "NotFoundHandler": {
         "BufferSize":  40
     }
 }
 ```

 The configuration from the `appsettings.json` will override any configuration set in the Startup.
-Note that you cannot add providers in the `appsetings.json`.
+Note that you cannot provide a connection string or add providers in the `appsetings.json`.
 All other settings are supported.

 Next, initialize NotFound handler in the `Configure` method as the first registration.
 It will make sure that NotFound handler will catch all 404 errors.

 ```
 public void Configure(IApplicationBuilder app)
 {
     app.UseNotFoundHandler();

 ...
 }